 Brunel Bridge – a pedestrian and cycling bridge between Rotherhithe and Canary Wharf

-Nearly three years after the Mayor unequivocal go-ahead for the bridge , TfL and the Mayor have done a U turn – now saying that the bridge is unaffordable.
-TfL are reported as saying that final costs could be as high as £600M
+Three years after the Mayors unequivocal go-ahead for the bridge, TfL and the Mayor have done a U turn – now saying that the bridge is unaffordable, based on the absurd headline worst case scenario of £602M.

 This exciting project to join Rotherhithe and Canary Wharf has a well grounded justification and wide support from the community, businesses and politicians.